cert-manager/website/content/docs/configuration/vault.md

 #### Secretless Authentication with a Service Account (External Vault)

-If you are using a Vault instance external to your cluster, you will need to set the `audiences` to an andience accepted by your Kubernetes cluster.
+If you are using a Vault instance external to your cluster, you will need to set the `audiences` to an audience accepted by your Kubernetes cluster.
 When using an external Vault instance, the short-lived token created by cert-manager to authenticate to Vault will be used by Vault for authenticating to Kubernetes.
 First, find what your cluster's issuer is: